Glock 17 Holster – We Pick Our Favorite!

 The OutBag Nylon holster is an affordable but sturdy holster.
 It does not have the fancy retention systems that the other holster have, but has a basic thumb break to keep your weapon securely in place.
 Carry is also comfortable due to the webbed spine, however the valcro might be a problem if the holster moves around.
 This holster is not the best in terms of quick draw though, and the other holsters are probably a lot more comfortable to wear over long periods.
 This is a good option if you just want a holster to carry your pistol in to the gun range.

 The Blackhawk!
 SERPA Concealment Holster is a carbon fiber Glock 17 holster which has an adjustable cant (3 positions).
 It is also the most customisable holster on our list, so if you want a holster that you can configure in many ways to suit, this is ideal.
 Also, for an OWB holster, this Glock 17 holster conceals well, but it does ride low.

-So which Glock 17 holster would we choose?
+Which holster would we choose?

 If we were looking for a concealed carry holster, then we would go with the only truly concealable holster on our list, namely the Gould & Goodrich IWB holster.
 We like the look and feel of a leather holster, and this holster is also really well made with a very affordable price.

 If we were to go with a OWB type of holster, we would likely go for the Fobus holster.
 The Fobus, Blackhawk! and Safariland holsters are somewhat similar, so for us it would come down to price.
 The Fobus holster comes in at a very affordable price while still offering the modern materials, locking systems and retention qualities that the other holsters offer.